AhmetUstaa/Java-Camp/README.md

-# Extra tips about Week 1 works on lesson and homework;
+# Extra tips about week 1 works on lesson and homework;

 > In the Java programming language, variable names are written as **camelCase**.